MarkKozel/Comp142-EText/Comp142_EText/index.md

   details: Associate of Arts (AA) -or- Associate in Science for Transfer
 - title: Author
   details: Mark Kozel (MKozel@HancockCollege.edu)
-footer: The contents of this (insert type of publication; e.g., book, report, film) were developed under an Open Textbooks Pilot grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education.
+footer: The contents of this E-Text were developed under an Open Textbooks Pilot grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education.
 However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
 ---
 [![Netlify Status](https://api.netlify.com/api/v1/badges/3d257301-cf65-416b-9219-845ea673442d/deploy-status)](https://app.netlify.com/sites/cs131/deploys)

 Course logo by <a rel="license" href="http://3xhumed.deviantart.com/">Exhumed (CC Attribution-Noncommercial-No Derivate 4.0)</a>